SpartanRedSox.weebly.com

 Mournes - Meelmore and Meelbeg

-Saturday proved to be a very successful walk for 14 Spartans.
+Saturday proved to be a very successful walk for fourteen Spartans.
 Blue sky, wonderful views and sufficiently tired after climbing Meelmore and Meelbeg.

 Picture